How to receive full-time funding

 Make sure to bring all the following personal documentation with you:

-- your social insurance card, or a copy of an official Government of Canada document that includes your social insurance number, such as your Canada Revenue Agency Notice of Tax Assessment; and
+- your social insurance number card/letter, or a copy of an official Government of Canada document that includes your social insurance number; and

 - official government-issued photo identification, such as a driver's license, B.C. identification card or passport; and